fvollmer/SIP-Heating-Gateway/README.md

 ## Overview of files
 ```
+├──.github/workflows
 ├──audio-gen
+├──hardware
+└──software
    ├──buildroot
    └──br-external
       ├── board
       │   └── raspberrypi2-heating-control
       │       ├── genimage-raspberrypi2-heating-control.cfg
       │       ├── post-build.sh
       │       ├── post-image.sh
       │       └── rootfs-overlay
       │           └── <config files and scripts>
       ├── Config.in
       ├── configs
       │   └── raspberrypi2-heating-control_defconfig
       ├── external.desc
       └── external.mk
 ```

+ * `.github/workflows` automatic build files
  * `audio-gen` infos about the audio file generation for the interactive voice menu
+ * `hardware` pcb files for the 12V hat
  * `buildroot` git submodule of [buildroot](https://buildroot.org/)
  * `br-external` external overlay module for buildroot with all configuration and software files to build our custom linux

 ## Test cases

-After I have made changes, I like to test the following cases to make sure everything works (for now manually, but it would be an interesting idea to automate them).
+After making changes to the image, I like to test and verify that nothing broke by accident.
+The following test cases prooved to be useful.
+For now testing is done manually, but it would be an interesting idea to automate them.

  * Check basic functionality
    1. Start Rasbperry Pi with everything connected (including network)